Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-mixed_radix_fft.rst

 Applying Design Constraints
 ---------------------------

 Location and other constraints may be applied in the parent graph which instances the FFT graph class.
 To apply a constraint, you will need to know the name of the kernel, which will include the hierarchial path to that kernel.
-The simplest way to derive names, including the hierarchial part, is to compile a design and open it in Vitis (vitis_analyser), using the graph view.
+The simplest way to derive names, including the hierarchial part, is to compile a design and open it in Vitis (vitis_analyzer), using the graph view.
 The names of all kernels and memory buffers can be obtained from there.
 These names may then be back-annotated to the parent graph to apply the necessary constraint.

 Code Example